Tino Petrelli: Photojournalism career

-In 1948 he made a famous series of documentary photographs, showing the misery, exclusion and hunger of the people of Africo in the Aspromonte in Calabria.
-The series was published in the magazine L’Europeo, jointly with an article, entitled Africo, symbol of disparity, by the journalist Tommaso Besozzi.
+In 1948 he made a famous series of documentary photographs, showing the misery, exclusion and hunger of the people in poverty-stricken village of Africo in the Aspromonte, in Calabria.
+The series was published in the magazine L'Europeo, jointly with an article, entitled Africo, symbol of disparity, by the journalist Tommaso Besozzi.
 The pictures produced an outrage from national public opinion which, at the time, was rediscovering the dramatic situation of the "southern question".
+The article was part of inquiry into the poverty in southern Italy for which Besozzi and Petrelli travelled in the region for a few months in 1948 and included a reportage about the conditions in the suburbs of Naples.

 In 1951, he documented the flooding of the Polesine, which compelled 150,000 people to evacuate the entire area between the lower courses of the Adige and the Po rivers.
+In the same years, he repeatedly dealt with agricultural work and in particular with the female rice-workers.